Advertisement

 The Domino Effect

 When state highway patrols encrypt, local agencies often follow.
 State troopers frequently respond to incidents first, and local departments cite "interoperability" as a reason to match encryption standards.
-Florida's 2018 FHP encryption preceded the 2020-2021 South Florida wave.
+FHP's encrypted SLERS network long preceded Palm Beach County's 2018 move and Miami Beach's 2021 switch.
 Texas DPS encryption in 2019 influenced agencies like Brazos County.
 Breaking this pattern requires local leadership committed to transparency.

 The Growth City Phenomenon